 Then I headed home.

-Little did we know… we would meet again in Amsterdam and then Berlin.
+Little did we know… we would meet again in Amsterdam and then Berlin, many years later.